 Notes: Memory speed support is dependent on the type of CPU used on the board.
-Please refer to the Supermicro web site for possible updates to supported memory.

 Installing Memory Modules

 1. Insert the desired number of DIMMs into the memory slots, starting with P1-DIMM 1A.
 For best memory performance, please install memory modules of the same type and same speed on the memory slots as indicated on the tables below.
 2. Insert each DIMM module vertically into its slot.
 Pay attention to the notch along the bottom of the module to avoid installing incorrectly (see Figure 5-4).
 3. Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules.